Quantum Dial for High-Harmonic Generation: Acknowledgments

 \section{Acknowledgments}

-L.W. would like to show heartfelt gratitude to the Digital Research Alliance of Canada, which allows happy and intensive job running with almost no queuing time; to thank Milton and Rosalind Chang Pivoting Fellowship from the Optica Foundation for the support; and Dr. Andrei Rasputnyi for very helpful discussions.
+L.W. would like to show heartfelt gratitude to the Digital Research Alliance of Canada, which allows happy and intensive job running with almost no queuing time; to thank Milton and Rosalind Chang Pivoting Fellowship from the Optica Foundation; the Ministry of Education Singapore, Academic Research Fund Tier 2 (T2EP50125-0015); and Dr. Andrei Rasputnyi for very helpful discussions.
 T.B. thanks NSERC for the support.